Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 OneLake Security (fine-grained, data-plane controls)

 OneLake security enables granular, role-based security on data stored in OneLake and is designed to be enforced consistently across Fabric compute engines (not per engine).
-It is currently in preview.
+Check the current feature state in Microsoft’s documentation before relying on it for production.

 Network controls: private connectivity + outbound restrictions